splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/performance.rst

 Collect comparable measurements
 -----------------------------------------------------------------

-To identify which factors might be affecting performance and causing agent overhead, collect measurements in the same environment after modifying a single factor or condition.
+To identify which factors might be affecting performance and causing instrumentation overhead, collect measurements in the same environment after modifying a single factor or condition.

 For example, you can take 2 different sets of measurements where the only difference is the presence and settings of the instrumentation:

 - Condition A: No instrumentation or baseline
 - Condition B: With instrumentation

-Analyze the agent overhead data
+Analyze the instrumentation overhead data
 ------------------------------------------------------------------

 After collecting data from multiple passes, you can compare averages using simple statistical tests to check for significant differences, or plot results in a chart.

-Consider that different stacks, applications, and environments might result in different operational characteristics and different agent overhead measurement results.
+Consider that different stacks, applications, and environments might result in different operational characteristics and different instrumentation overhead measurement results.

 How to get support
 =================================================================